-The student who is pursuing the AA Certification program must complete a planned program of graduate work beyond the master's degree which includes the following three areas: Foundations of Education, Area of Specialization, and Supporting Area.
-Specific courses in each area are determined by the School of Education advisor upon departmental requirements and the student's needs and goals.
-The student must meet class A certification requirements in the area in which he is pursuing the AA program.
+The student who is pursuing the EDS program must complete a planned program of graduate work beyond the master's degree.
+Specific courses are determined by the School of Education advisor upon departmental requirements and the student's needs and goals.
+Students must meet class A certification requirements prior to admission in the area in which they are pursuing the EDS program.

-All AA programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
-Each student must write the AA Comprehensive Examination during or preceding the quarter in which completion is anticipated.
+All EDS programs require acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
+Each student must write the EDS Comprehensive Examination during or preceding the quarter in which completion is anticipated.
 Students should consult with their advisor for specific information prior to registration.